borghives/kosmos-go/README.md

 ## The Microcosm Philosophy

-The naming strategy in `kosmos-go` treats the database as the foundational fabric of reality.
-Operations involve resolving probability into concrete data, observing state, and managing causal side-effects.
+The naming strategy in `kosmos-go` treats the database as foundational.

 ### Foundational Terminology